(Continued from Part Two)

 basically.
 I thanked him for being such a friend.”

 That moment gave Seraphine inspiration to write "Take Me Back To Chicago", a hidden gem on the album that includes Chaka Khan on backing vocals.
-“A nurse came in and said she was going to put him on a bed pan, and he asked me to leave because he didn’t want me to remember me like that,” Seraphine said.
+“A nurse came in and said she was going to put him on a bed pan, and he asked me to leave because he didn’t want me to remember him like that,” Seraphine said.
 “That’s where the line ‘remember me at my best’ comes from.
 That really stuck with me; it really haunted me."

 In 1977, Madison Square Garden (capacity of 20,000) announced its Gold Ticket Award, which would be given to those acts who had brought in 100,000 total fans.
 At the time, Chicago was one of eleven artists who had achieved the feat and when the band performed on October 28, they received the award for drawing 180,000 people in nine sold-out shows.